isabella232/primetime.en/help/release-notes/tvsdk-3x-ios.md

 ---
-title: TVSDK 3.10 for iOS Release Notes
+title: TVSDK 3.11 for iOS Release Notes
-description: TVSDK 3.10 for iOS Release Notes describe what is new or changed, the resolved and known issues and the device issues in TVSDK iOS 3.10.
+description: TVSDK 3.11 for iOS Release Notes describe what is new or changed, the resolved and known issues and the device issues in TVSDK iOS 3.11.
 ---

-# TVSDK 3.10 for iOS Release Notes {#tvsdk-for-ios-release-notes}
+# TVSDK 3.11 for iOS Release Notes {#tvsdk-for-ios-release-notes}

-TVSDK 3.10 for iOS Release Notes describe what is new or changed, the resolved and known issues and the device issues in TVSDK iOS 3.10.
+TVSDK 3.11 for iOS Release Notes describe what is new or changed, the resolved and known issues and the device issues in TVSDK iOS 3.11.

 ## System and software requirements {#system-software-requirements}

-Before you download iOS 3.10, ensure your hardware, operating system, and application versions meet the following requirements:
+Before you download iOS 3.11, ensure your hardware, operating system, and application versions meet the following requirements:

 Operating System: iOS 8.0 or later.

-## iOS TVSDK 3.10
+## iOS TVSDK 3.11

-Fixed an issue where TVSDK player does not fire PTMediaPlayerStatusError notification when network is unavailable.
+Provided fixes for customer issues where `isFallbackOnInvalidCreativeEnabled` and method `customParams` cause application to crash.

 For fixes in the current release see [customer issues fixed](#resolved-issues) and for limitations see [known issues and limitations](#known-issues-and-limitations) section.

 ### New features and fixes in the previous releases {#whats-new-previous}

+**iOS TVSDK 3.10**

+* Fixed an issue where TVSDK player does not fire `PTMediaPlayerStatusError` notification when network is unavailable.

 **iOS TVSDK 3.9**